SerRichard/postgres-recovery-steps/README.md

 # postgres-recovery-steps

+Just a place to hold the yamls and readme for running a pg_restore fro ma pg-dump file.
+Also a tmp installation is included incase the recovery from a dump wants to be tested in isolation.

 ### Run the recovery pod to run pg_restore.

 Ensure the pg dump file is available on a local mount.
 Find the relevant volume using lsblk and mount the disk ( ex. /dev/vdc ) to a local path.